 Keywords: Bioluminescence; Anchovy Fish; Threadfin Bream Fish; Growth Curve; Lux Operon; Luciferase; Boss Medium

-Citation: Anuradha Pandey Dubey and Madhuri Sharon.
+Citation: Anuradha Pandey and Madhuri Sharon.
 “Culture Parameters Affect the Light Emitting Property of Organisms Isolated from Two Marine Fishes".
 Acta Scientific Microbiology 3.5 (2020): 55-60.

-Copyright: © 2020 Anuradha Pandey Dubey and Madhuri Sharon.
+Copyright: © 2020 Anuradha Pandey and Madhuri Sharon.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.